buffbahun/bandit_destory_/README.md

 ## Level 2

 After logging in as bandit1, we can ls to see a file '-'.
 As the shell interprater and the cat command interprates '-' as a flag indecator, it doesn't process the file.
 So a simple hack for this problem is providing the full path of the file or using './' with expands to current working directory.

+## Level 3

+After logging in as bandit2, we ca ls to see a file 'spaces in this file name' named file.
+So the challange is to open the file which has spaces.
+Because commands will treat every words of the file name as different arguments.
+We can use single or double quotes to encapsuate the spaced filename or use '\' before spaces to avoid/neglate spaces.
+Eg: command file\ with\ spaces or command 'file with spaces' using cat on this file with the above hack will output the password for level3.